Vyral/anne-stewart-blog/_posts/2019-02-08-4-trends-that-have-defined-our-portland-market-so-far-in-2019.md

 ---
 layout: post
-title: 4 Trends That Have Defined Our Portland Market so Far in 2019
+title: 4 Trends That Have Defined Our Portland Market So Far in 2019
 tags:
   - Market Update
   - Real Estate